testing-library/eslint-plugin-testing-library/CONTRIBUTING.md

 - If your rule is disallowing something, prefix it with `no-` such as `no-debug` for disallowing `debug()`.
-- If your rule is suggesting to use a specific way for something that can be done in several ways, you could **optionally** prefix it with `prefer-` such as `prefer-screen-queries` for suggesting to use `screen.getByText()` from imported `screen` rather than`getByText()` from `render`'s result,
 - If your rule is suggesting to prefer a way of doing something, among other ways, you can **optionally** prefix it with `prefer-`.
-For example, `prefer-screen-queries` suggests to use `screen.getByText()` from imported `screen` rather than`getByText()` from `render`'s result though both are technically fine.
+For example, `prefer-screen-queries` suggests to use `screen.getByText()` from imported `screen` rather than `getByText()` from `render`'s result though both are technically fine.
-- If your rule is enforcing the inclusion of something, use a short name without a special prefix such as `await-async-utils` for enforcing to await proper async utils.
+- If your rule is enforcing the inclusion of something, use a short name without a special prefix.
+As an example, `await-async-utils` enforce to wait for proper async utils.
 - Use dashes between words.
 - Try to keep the name simple and clear.